-This sort of issue does not mean that you won’t be able to get to the education background information that you want to verify.
+This sort of issue does not mean that you won’t be able to get the educational background information that you want to verify.
 It might just take a little bit longer than you expected.

-However, candidates should also be willing to submit the information you require to verify the information they list on their resumes.
+However, candidates should also be willing to submit the information that is required to verify the information they list on their resumes.
 If they are not, that could very well be a sign that the education information they provided may be fraudulent.

 The following are the six regional accreditation agencies for schools: